danielbpc2/danielbpc2/README.md

 I'm a ex-lawyer who always had interest in technology and gaming, trying to chase these passions I went through the Le Wagon bootcamp, where they teach full stack web development, there I've acquired the knowledge to keep improving myself.

-Got into UNIFG university, with the focus to acquire a bachelor of computer science with to further develop my knowledge! 🚀🚀
+I managed to get a bachelor in computer science! 🚀🚀

 Right now I'm focusing in acquiring experience and learn new things!